SOC 2

 Regular security checks

-Endpoint Protection: All devices that connect to your systems need protection from threats like viruses and hackers.
+Endpoint Protection: All devices that connect to your systems need protection against threats such as viruses and hackers.

 Security Monitoring and Incident Response.
 You need systems that watch for problems and clear plans for when security issues happen.
 This helps reduce the risk of data breach events.